Dealing with Stress and Overwhelm

 - and cortisol.

 Their immediate distribution has high impact on the body.
 Your heart starts to pound faster, you start to sweat, your blood pressure rises, your breath quickens, your muscles get ready for action and movement and your senses become sharper (NIH, 2002).
 At the same time blood is withdrawn from your digestive and immune system.
 You can see how these changes prepare you to freeze, fight or flee from whatever threat or danger you perceive in this moment.
 Now, if a fire has activated your Sympathetic Nervous System, run!

 What is chronic stress

-Unfortunately, our nervous system isn’t every good at distinguishing physical, psychological and emotional threats.
+Unfortunately, our nervous system isn’t very good at distinguishing physical and psychological or emotional threats.
 We can get stressed out by a work deadline, financial pressures or an argument with a loved one, and our body will react in the same way as if we were facing a real life-or-death situation.

-What happens then is that our sympathetic nervous system gets stuck in a feedback loop whereby adrenalin and cortisol are picked up by the hypothalamus over and over, re-triggering cycles putting our system on chronic overdrive.
+What happens then is that our sympathetic nervous system gets stuck in a feedback loop whereby adrenalin and cortisol are picked up by the hypothalamus over and over, re-triggering cycles thereby putting our system on chronic overdrive.
 The more our emergency system is activated, the more sensitive it will become to triggers and the harder it becomes to shut off.
-We end up feeling chronically stressed and overwhelmed.
+We end up feeling on a hair trigger, chronically stressed and overwhelmed.

 Over time chronic stress has negative effects on both mental and physical health.
 Our immune system becomes compromised; we may experience insomnia; our digestion and reproductive system can be effected; we are at risk of heart attack and stroke; the ageing process is sped up.
 Eventually it can leave us more vulnerable to anxiety, depression, and other mental health problems.